PhononDAO/phonon-client/README.md

 ## Process

-This repository has a submodule that contains the front-end application.
+This repository has a submodule that contains the frontend application.
 Use the `--recursive` flag to clone all submodules in this repository.
 Otherwise, you may encounter build errors.

 Build for your local machine architecture